hetalkaria/hello-world/README.md

 # hello-world
 This is my world
-I like to lean new things.
+I like to learn new things.